Ash Regan: Social issues

 Regan opposed the SNP's Gender Recognition Reform Bill, which sought to amend the provisions of the UK Gender Recognition Act to make the process of bureaucratically transitioning less difficult.
 In 2019, she urged ministers to delay the bill, and, following that delay, in 2022 resigned from her ministerial role in order to vote against it.

 During the debate on the Bill, her SNP colleague Emma Roddick criticised Regan for misgendering a trans constituent during that debate.

 Regan launched a vote of no confidence in Scottish Greens minister Patrick Harvie in April 2024 after he publicly rejected the scientific validity of the Cass Review, a clinician-authored review of gender identity services in England.

 In April 2025, Regan submitted a motion in parliament which called for surrogacy to be banned in Scotland.
 "Surrogacy - particularly when unregulated or commercial - raises profound ethical concerns," she said.
 "It exploits the most vulnerable, carries serious health risks, and leaves far too many questions unanswered when it comes to the welfare of both mothers and babies."

 The following month, she introduced a bill to criminalise the purchase of sexual services while decriminalising those selling sex, based on the Nordic model.
 If the plans went through, it could result in six months in jail for people who pay for sex.

 Independence

 On independence, Regan said that instead of Sturgeon's proposal to use the next Scottish Parliament or House of Commons election as a de facto referendum on Scottish independence, she would begin negotiations with the UK government on independence the next time political parties supporting Scottish independence received more than half of the vote collectively in an election to either parliament.
 She said she would establish a constitutional convention with other political parties and organisations that support Scottish independence.
 Regan called for one to be held in summer 2025.

 Regan personally supports the establishment of a Scottish republic, while the official SNP position during her membership was to retain the British monarch as head of state in an independent Scotland.
-The Alba Party supports an independent Scottish republic.
+The Alba Party supported an independent Scottish republic.